sleuth-io/terraform-provider-sleuth/README.md

 - No support for Azure as repository provider
 - No support for New Relic as impact source provider
 - No support for custom impact sources
-- No support for multiple integrations of same type
+- Limited support for multiple integrations of same type

 ## Building The Provider